SF-WDI-LABS/angular_directives_lab/README.md

 In Angular, we **add behavior to HTML** by using directives.
 A directive is a marker on an HTML tag that tells Angular to run or reference JavaScript code.

 Angular directives start with the prefix `ng-`.
-You've already seen a couple built-in directives:
+You've already seen a couple of built-in directives:

 * `ng-app`: turns ordinary HTML into an Angular application.
 * `ng-controller`: attaches a controller to the view (or a specific section of the view).